Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-Let us recapitulate the essential aspects of the theory (mainly QED) uncertainty in the LEP luminometry, as seen A.D.
-1999.
-Luminosity measurements of all four LEP collaborations at CERN and also of SLD at SLAC relied on theoretical predictions for the low-angle Bhabha process obtained using the \bhlumi\ Monte Carlo multiphoton event generator featuring a sophisticated QED matrix element with soft photon resummation.
-Its version 2.01 was published in 1992 (see ref.~\cite{Jadach:1991by}) and the upgraded version 4.04 was published in ref~\cite{Jadach:1996is}.
+Luminosity measurements of all four LEP collaborations at CERN, and also of the SLD at the SLAC, relied on theoretical predictions for the low-angle Bhabha process obtained using the \bhlumi\ Monte Carlo multiphoton event generator, featuring a sophisticated QED matrix element with soft photon resummation.
+Version 2.01 of this event generator was published in 1992 (see Ref.~\cite{Jadach:1991by}) and the upgraded version, 4.04, is published in Ref~\cite{Jadach:1996is}.

 The theoretical uncertainty of the \bhlumi\ Bhabha prediction, initially rated at 0.25\% \cite{Jadach:1991cg}, was re-evaluated in 1996 after extensive tests and debugging to be 0.16\%~\cite{Jadach:1995pd}.
 From that time, the code of \bhlumi\ version 4.04 used by all LEP collaborations in their data analysis remains frozen.
-The following re-evaluation of its precision came from investigations using external calculations outside the \bhlumi\ code.
-For instance, the 0.11\% estimate of ref.~\cite{Arbuzov:1996eq}, was based on better estimations of the QED corrections missing in \bhlumi\ and on improved knowledge of the vacuum polarization contribution.
-The detailed composition of the final estimate of the theoretical uncertainty $\delta \sigma / \sigma \simeq 0.061\%$ of the \bhlumi~4.04 prediction, based on published works, is shown in Table~\ref{tab:error99}, following ref.~\cite{Ward:1998ht}.
-This value was used in the final LEP1 data analysis in ref.~\cite{ALEPH:2005ab}.
-On the other hand, at LEP2 the experimental error was substantially larger than the QED uncertainty of the Bhabha process listed in Table~\ref{tab:error99}, where we define $L_e=\ln(|t|/m_e^2)$.
+All following re-evaluation of its precision came from investigations using external calculations outside the \bhlumi\ code.
+For instance, the 0.11\% estimate of Ref.~\cite{Arbuzov:1996eq}, was based on better estimates of the QED corrections missing in \bhlumi\ and on improved knowledge of the vacuum polarization contribution.
+The detailed composition of the final estimate of the theoretical uncertainty $\delta \sigma / \sigma \simeq 0.061\%$ of the \bhlumi~4.04 prediction in 1999, based on published work, is shown in the second column of Table~\ref{tab:lep-update}, where we use $L_\mathrm{e}=\ln(|t|/m_\mathrm{e}^2)$, following Ref.~\cite{Ward:1998ht}.
+This value was used in the final LEP1 data analysis in Ref.~\cite{ALEPH:2005ab}.
+Conversely, at LEP2, the experimental error was substantially greater than the QED uncertainty of the Bhabha process; see Ref.~\cite{Ward:1998ht} for more details.